SitongLi01/IDEA9103_sili0224_individual_work/README.md

 let pan = 0.0;
 let amplitude;
 ```
-- <p style="text-align: justify;">Contains properties and methods for dynamic scaling and rotation based on audio input.</p>
+- <p style="text-align: justify;">Contains properties and methods for dynamic scaling and rotation based on audio input.
+The offsetX and offsetY are instance variables that represent the horizontal and vertical offset of the rectangles' movements.</p>

 ```
+class rectangleManager {
 display() {
-    translate(this.drawX + this.drawWidth / 2, this.drawY + this.drawHeight / 2);
+    translate(this.drawX + this.offsetX + this.drawWidth / 2, this.drawY + this.offsetY + this.drawHeight / 2);
     rotate(map(amplitude, 0, 255, 0, TWO_PI));
     rectMode(CENTER);
   }